Inclisiran (Leqvio)

 U.S. Food and Drug Administration (FDA)-Approved Indications

 Inclisiran, branded as Leqvio (Novartis Pharmaceuticals Corporation), is a double-stranded small interfering ribonucleic acid (siRNA) directed to PCSK9 (proprotein convertase subtilisin kexin type 9) messenger ribonucleic acid (mRNA).
 Inclisiran utilizes the RNA interference mechanism and directs catalytic breakdown of mRNA for PCSK9.
-This increases low-density lipoprotein cholesterol (LDL-C) receptor recycling and expression on the hepatocyte cell surface, which increases LDL-C uptake and lowers LDL-C levels in the circulation (Novartis, 2023).
+This increases low-density lipoprotein cholesterol (LDL-C) receptor recycling and expression on the hepatocyte cell surface, which increases LDL-C uptake and lowers LDL-C levels in the circulation.

 Based on the mechanism of action, Leqvio may cause fetal harm when administered to pregnant patients.
 Per the prescribing information, Leqvio should be discontinued when pregnancy is recognized.
 There is no information on the presence of inclisiran in human milk, the effects on the breastfed infant, or the effects on milk production.
 In clinical trials involving rats, inclisiran was present in the milk of lactating rats in all dose groups.